 The Trapholt Museum of Modern Art and Design on the banks of the Kolding fjord is one of the most popular museums in Denmark.

-The Trapholt museum for moderne kunst, design og kunsthåndværk (modern art, design and crafts) is one Denmark’s best-known modern art museums.
+The Trapholt museum for moderne kunst, design og kunsthåndværk (modern art, design, and crafts) is one of Denmark’s best-known modern art museums.
 It is famous for having the largest collection of designer chairs in Denmark but most of the galleries are used to display temporary exhibitions.
 This popular museum is beautifully located on the banks of the Kolding Fjord in southern Denmark and confirms that the Danish love of modern art spreads far beyond the urban centers of Copenhagen and Aarhus.

 Trapholt Museum for Moderne Kunst og Design

-The Trapholt Museum of Modern Art opened in 1988 in Kolding on as site that allows fantastic views of the fjord not only from the sculpture park but also from several of the galleries and the pleasant café.
+The Trapholt Museum of Modern Art opened in 1988 in Kolding on a site that allows fantastic views of the fjord not only from the sculpture park but also from several of the galleries and the pleasant café.

-At the core of the Trapholt’s own collection is Danish furniture, paintings and sculptures from around 1900 to the present.
+At the core of the Trapholt’s own collection is Danish furniture, paintings, and sculptures from around 1900 to the present.
 The Trapholt has with over 500 examples the largest collection of designer chairs in Denmark.

 The Trapholt is also known for its permanent collection of paintings by Richard Mortensen, a sculpture park with works by Danish artists, and the Kube-flex summerhouse of star architect Arne Jacobsen.

 Exhibitions in the Trapholt Museum of Modern Art in Denmark

 As with most other large modern art museums in Denmark such as Louisiana, Arken, and ARoS, the artworks on display in Trapholt change frequently with temporary exhibitions making up the largest part of the museum.